St. Louis: Road Closures

 Interactive Road Closure Map

 This map outlines the road closures, highlights alternate routes and provides access information for popular destinations which will be affected by road closures during the race.
+At most points along the course, pedestrians and bicyclists may cross the course during safe gaps in runners.
+Please follow the discretion of a traffic controller if present.
 Google Maps does NOT take into account the road closures on race day.
 To request assistance with alternate directions please use our community contact form.

 Most road closures and detours will be in effect on Sunday between the hours of 6:00 am and 2:45 pm. starting at 6:00 am, Police and event personnel will implement a soft closure along the entire race course, this closure is rolling with roads later in the close closing 1 hour prior to the first runner.
+At most points along the course, pedestrians and bicyclists may cross the course during safe gaps in runners.
+Please follow the discretion of a traffic controller if present.
 The full and half marathon races will start at 7:00 am, and streets will reopen on a rolling basis as soon as the last participant has passed and all course support materials have been removed.
 Streets along the earlier miles of the route will open earlier than roads along the end of the route.
 Please review the course map and road closure grid for more information.
 Residents and businesses located near the race course are urged to plan ahead and to be aware of road closure schedules and alternate access routes.

 Streets along the race course will be marked with No Parking signs.
 Vehicles in violation of these posted signs will be ticketed and towed at the owners’ expense.
 View a list of no parking zones here.

 Metro Transit Detours